SafeBreach-Labs/hAFL2/README.md

 1. **The technical details of the project are described within the [```TechnicalDetails.md```](https://github.com/SafeBreach-Labs/hAFL2/blob/main/TechnicalDetails.md) file.**
 2. **The setup instructions are described within the [`tutorial.md`](https://github.com/SafeBreach-Labs/hAFL2/blob/main/tutorial.md) file.**
 ---
-## Contact Me
-I will do my best in order to provide the best technical explanation regarding this project.
-If you still have any questions or thoughts please **contact me on Twitter: [@peleghd](https://twitter.com/peleghd)**

 ## Disclaimer

 1. **I only had 3 weeks in order to implement this project from 0** as I worked at the same time on the [hAFL1](https://github.com/SB-GC-Labs/hAFL1) project & [Black Hat USA 2021 talk](https://www.blackhat.com/us-21/briefings/schedule/#hafl-our-journey-of-fuzzing-hyper-v-and-discovering-a--day-23498),